 An IVR call tree defines the potential stages that your customer goes through when calling your customer service.

 For example, when working in a multilingual country or business, the first phase of your call tree might be to define the IVR language for the rest of the call by asking the customer for their preferred language of service.
-Let’s assume you are offering in two languages.

 Next, you’ll ask what their issue is about.
 For example in the case of a telecommunications operator, you might ask whether they are contacting about cellular connections or landline internet.